-Restraining orders cannot end your marriage or establish parentage of your children.
+Restraining orders cannot end your marriage or establish the parentage of your children.

 Employers are required to give employees who are victims of domestic violence unpaid leave without firing or otherwise retaliating against them.
 Employers with 50 or more employees must provide eight workweeks of leave in a 12-month period.
 Those with fewer than 50 employees must provide four workweeks of leave in a 12-month period.
 The employee must provide at least 48 hours of notice of leave, if practical to do so.

-Acceptable reasons for leave include seeking medical or psychological treatment for abuse injuries, relocation, and other safety and economic security efforts, safety planning, and meetings with attorneys and other assistance.
+Acceptable reasons for leaving include seeking medical or psychological treatment for abuse injuries, relocation, and other safety and economic security efforts, safety planning, and meetings with attorneys and other assistance.

 The employer may require documentation that the employee or family or household member is a victim of domestic violence and the leave is being taken for a valid reason.
-Documentation can be provided by police or court records, attorney, victim services organization, clergy, medical professional, counselor, or other evidence.
+Documentation can be provided by police or court records, attorneys, victim services organizations, clergy, medical professional, counselor, or other evidence.

 At Iwanyshyn & Associates, we will treat you with compassion while using our experience to help you use the full force of the law to protect you from the abuser in your life.
 We have helped make many lives safer in Allison Park, Pennsylvania, Cranberry Township, Gibsonia, Wexford, Pittsburgh, and surrounding areas including Allegheny, Butler, Beaver, Washington, and Westmoreland counties.